 Don’t miss the opportunity to talk with the locals when you get the chance on your next visit, especially within the vicinity of Fuji-san.
 Surely, they have a lot more stories to tell about their mountain of worship.
 You can tell us, too, what other legends and myths have you known and heard about the mysterious Fuji-san?

-There is a myth that there the Goddes of Fire lives on Mount Fuji.
+There is a myth that the Goddess of Fire lives on Mount Fuji.
 There is a fact that by following the Guidable Japan Facebook page you will get the latest information about Japanese culture and more.
 Follow us here!